General Relativistic Shock Waves that Exhibit an Accelerated Expansion

-\begin{definition} We say that the spacetime given by the matched metric $g\cup\bar{g}$, along with the associated hydrodynamic variables, forms a \emph{shock-wave solution} of the perfect fluid Einstein field equations if the Rankine-Hugoniot jump conditions hold across the surface $\Sigma$.
-Furthermore, the spherical surface $\Sigma$ is known as the \emph{shock surface} or simply the \emph{shock}. \end{definition} As like in classical shock-wave theory, the Rankine-Hugoniot jump conditions express the weak form of the conservation of mass-energy and momentum across the shock-surface. \begin{proposition} Let $\boldsymbol{p} \in \Sigma$ and $U$ be a neighbourhood of $\boldsymbol{p}$, then the weak form of the conservation of mass-energy and momentum across $\Sigma\cap U$ is given by:
+\begin{definition} We say that the spacetime given by the matched metric $g\cup\bar{g}$, along with the associated hydrodynamic variables, forms a \emph{shock-wave solution} of the Einstein--Euler equations if the Rankine--Hugoniot jump conditions hold across the surface $\Sigma$.
+Furthermore, the spherical surface $\Sigma$ is known as the \emph{shock surface} or simply the \emph{shock}. \end{definition} As like in classical shock-wave theory, the Rankine--Hugoniot jump conditions express the weak form of the conservation of mass-energy and momentum across the shock-surface. \begin{proposition} Let $\vec{p}\in\Sigma$ and $U$ be a neighbourhood of $\vec{p}$, then the weak form of the conservation of mass-energy and momentum across $\Sigma\cap U$ is given by:

 or equivalently: